keyshade-xyz/keyshade/docs/integration/frameworks/set-up-with-nextjs.md

 ---
-description: A step-by-step guide to integrate Keyshade into your Next.js app for managing secrets and environment variables — no .env files needed.
+description: A step-by-step guide to integrate Keyshade into your Next.js app for managing secrets and environment variables — a drop-in replacement for .env files.
 ---

 # How to Set Up Keyshade into a Next.js Project